-However, if you’re planning to build a career as a cybersecurity specialist, you’ll need professional training since, unfortunately, most companies won’t accept “YouTube” as your educational credentials on your CV.
+However, if you’re planning to build a career as a cybersecurity specialist, even te best security YouTube channels won’t be enough – you’ll need professional training since, unfortunately, most companies won’t accept “YouTube” as your educational credentials on your CV.

-Summary – Best YouTube Channels to Learn Cybersecurity in 2022
+Summary – Best Cybersecurity YouTube Channels in 2023

-But there’s no need to feel overwhelmed: all of the YouTube channels on my list are fantastic resources for information and tutorials about pretty much any and all aspects of cybersecurity.
+But there’s no need to feel overwhelmed: all of the YouTube channels on my list are some of the best cyber security YouTube channels for information and tutorials about pretty much any and all aspects of cybersecurity.